Skip to main content

 The front-loaded interest structure means that in the first 5-10 years of ownership, you’re building very little equity relative to what you’re paying.
 This is why short time horizons strongly favor renting: you’re paying mostly interest (which builds no equity) plus property taxes, insurance, and maintenance (which build no equity) plus transaction costs (which destroy equity).

-Understanding amortization is essential to making an informed rent-vs-buy decision.
 The monthly payment your lender quotes you is not the cost of your home.
-It’s the beginning of a much larger number.
+It is the beginning of a much larger number.
+Use the BuyVsRentWise calculator to model your specific situation with your local home price, rent, and investment assumptions before committing to either path.

 Marcus Chen